Traditional Plant-Based Cooking

 Equipment

-• 8 inch square cake pan a loose-bottomed cake pan is a bonus [plus lined with greaseproof paper if necessary]
+• 8 inch square cake pan a loose-bottomed cake pan is a bonus [plus lined with baking paper]

 • Mixing bowl